-We define "Seats flown - all passenger flights" as the total number of seats purchased by paying passengers on all flights, whether sold by-the-seat or within a charter arrangement.
-Our long-term consumer-facing strategy is primarily focused on growth in by-the-seat products, and we believe that "Seats flown - all passenger flights" is an important indicator of our progress in executing on this growth strategy.
+We define "Seats flown - all passenger flights" (Seats Flown) as the total number of seats purchased by paying passengers on all flights, whether sold by-the-seat or within a charter arrangement.
+Our long-term consumer-facing strategy is primarily focused on growth in by-the-seat products, and we believe that Seats Flown is an important indicator of our progress in executing on this growth strategy.
 This metric is not always directly correlated with revenue given the significant variability in the price we charge per seat flown across our various products and routes.
-For products and routes sold by-the-seat, we fly significantly more passengers at a low price per seat; growth in these areas is captured by "Seats flown - all passenger flights," but has less impact on revenue, which is heavily influenced by the Jet and Other product lines where we typically fly fewer passengers over long distances at a high price.
-We believe the "Seats flown - all passenger flights" metric is useful to investors in understanding the overall scale of our Passenger segment and trends in the number of passengers paying to use our service.
+For products and routes sold by-the-seat, we fly significantly more passengers at a low price per seat; which is captured by Seats Flown.
+Passenger revenue is heavily influenced by the Jet and Other product lines where we typically fly fewer passengers over long distances at a high price.
+We believe the Seats Flown metric is useful to investors in understanding the overall scale of our Passenger segment and trends in the number of passengers paying to use our service.